sasabosnic/rgz/ref/an.md

 # Alexis says...

-<p class="quote">&#8220;I met Roman in 2008.
-Back then I run one
+<p class="f3 lh-title ni">&#8220;I met Roman in 2008.
+Back then I
-of my first startups&mdash;Neonray.
+run one of my first startups&mdash;Neonray.
 It was a cloud-based remote desktop solution, built on top of Amazon Web Services, and Roman carried out the due diligence on behalf of an angel investor.</p>

 I immediately liked Roman's wide technological horizon and the thoroughness with which he studies our project.